nikhilsaldanha/server-stats-bot/README.md

 # server-stats-bot
 A Telegram Bot which provides notifications about your server.

+## Design
+- Node.js application to provide server notifications
+- Telegram Bot framework for the Chat UI and architecture.
+Almost no work required
+- Telegram Bot API([node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)) for communicating with user.
+Simple and effective.
+- Used [node-cron](https://github.com/merencia/node-cron) to make periodic requests more simple and manageable
+- Integrated with [Twilio](https://www.twilio.com/) for messaging service when the app is down
+- Used [ngrok](https://ngrok.com/download) for a secure and certified server to run this on during testing and development
+- Integrated with [Firebase](https://firebase.google.com/) for a realtime DB with minimal setup and simple JSON Structure makes it convenient to use in Node.js
+- Deployed on [Heroku](http://heroku.com/) which is quite easy to use and manageable with git

 ## Features of the bot
 - Monitor your server periodically
 - Get instant notifications if your server is down.